AGKorson/WinAGI-GDS/README.md

 ### History:
+**alpha16.0** Picture Editor is complete, including all editing and testing features.
+Refactored a bunch of code to streamline editors.
+Lots of bug fixes in previous editors and functions.

 **alpha15.3** Drawing/edit features of picture editor are complete.
 Added support for scaling pictures non-integer values.
 Reworked statusbar support in all editors to deal with WinForm's unworkable merging behavior.
 Fixed some bugs in AGIResource object.